goethite/gostint/README.md

 * [Brainstorming job sequence diagrams](docs/jobsequence.md)

 ## Features
-* Integrated with Hashicorp Vault AppRole.
+* Integrated with Hashicorp Vault's AppRole Authentication, Transit end-to-end encryption, Cubbyhole, Token Wrapping and KV Secrets.
-* Secrets in Vault can be referenced in a job request, which are then populated and injected into the job's running container.
+* Secrets in Vault can be referenced in a job request, which are then injected into the job's running container.
 * Additional content can be flexibly injected into the job container from the json request.
 * Can run any job in any required docker image, e.g. Ansible, Terraform, Busybox, Powershell, and the versions of the job execution containers can be pinned.
 * Serialisation queues are dynamic and created on the fly.

 ## Usage